mm80843/T3.5/docs/Benef/PBN__Benef_89.md

 # __Dilution effect__

-## Name of the Benefit

-Increased biodiversity reduces the abundance of infected vectors, leading to lower disease prevalence

 ## Description of Benefits pertaining to Beneficiaries

 * [Investing in increased biodiversity can improve public health outcomes and reduce healthcare costs in the long term.](https://github.com/mm80843/T3.5/blob/main/docs/BenefReturn/PBN__BenefReturn_86.md)